frankwallis/plugin-typescript/README.md

 # Configuration #

-Configuration settings can be passed to the compiler via "typescriptOptions"
+Configuration settings can be passed to the compiler via "typescriptOptions":

 ```
 System.config({